 The first NRTW was July 22-29, 1979.
 The celebration was moved to November to recognize the date Wilhelm Conrad Roentgen discovered the x-ray: Nov.
 8, 1895.
 The annual celebration promotes the important role medical imaging and radiation therapy professionals play in providing quality patient care and a safe health care environment.
 NRTW is about medical imaging and radiation therapy professionals.
 How you choose to celebrate NRTW is what makes it unique to the radiologic sciences.

 Use special events to recognize radiologic technologists at your workplace:

 - You've heard tales of impossible positioning and films that could double as abstract art.
-Why not showcase a few bizarre examples in a "film festival?"
+Why not showcase a few bizarre examples in a kind of film festival?
 Give NRTW products as prizes.
-Or, hold a funniest photo contest.
+Or, hold a "funniest photo" contest.
 Display photos of your staff and award prizes for interesting or hilarious snapshots.

 - Ask restaurants to participate in your campaign with NRTW product giveaways or special deals for R.T.s such as a free muffin with a drink, two-for-one specials or half-price dinner coupons.

 - Organize a drawing for a gourmet dinner for two, a coffee and dessert, or a basket of fruit.

 - Put up posters and displays in your workplace about medical imaging and radiation therapy.
 The displays can be strategically placed to reach employees and customers.
 Don't forget the official NRTW poster is available through the NRTW products catalog.